 2019 Daily Planner: The Homemaker’s Friend

 Large Family Logistics: The Art and Science of Managing the Large Family

 My Creative Bible KJV: Aqua Hardcover Bible for Creative Journaling

 Let Me Be a Woman

 What is one time-saving tip that you use personally to free up more margin for the activities and people you love?

 - Just one?
 If I have to choose, I say that creating a natural routine for my family has been a sanity-saver for me.
 Almost everything is on auto-pilot in my home.
 This means keeping everything simple and repetitive – meals, homeschool, chores, and my work schedule.
-It took me a few years of being intentional in this area, but we have a very productive schedule that is also flexible to allow room for medical/special needs life with doctor appointments and exhausted days.
+It took me a few years of being intentional in this area, but we have a very productive schedule that is also flexible to allow room for medical/special needs life with doctor appointments and exhausting days.